ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

         for i in 0 .. oldArr.size-1:
             stack.arr[i] = oldArr[i]     // Copy over all elements to the new array

+![
+    Resizing an array-based stack, increasing the capacity from 8 to 16.
+    Before resizing, *size* points to after the last cell in the array, indicating that the array is full.
+    We have to create a new array with the larger capacity and copy over all elements.
+](images/Sequences-ArrayStackResize.svg){#fig:array-stack-resize}

+@Fig:array-stack-resize shows how resizing works.
 Note that resizing the internal array is a *slow* operation, it has to iterate through all elements in the list and copy each one.
 This is of course linear in the number of elements, $O(n)$.